cobobc/milestone_3_cooking_app/README.md

     *   A header with short descriptive text informing the user about the recipes page.
     *   The search bar is postioned near the top of the page so that if the user doesn't want to scroll down the page to find what they want, they can just type keywords of what they are looking for.
 The search functionality - when prompted - searches through the data within the created recipes.
 Validation is coded (max and min lengths, and pattern) into the search bar to protect against the potential of someone breaking the site.
     *   If the user has a successful search, they will be presented with the recipe(s) that match the search.
 The reset button gives the option to the user if they want to see all the recipes again.
     *   All recipes are presented within cards.
 Within the cards is the recipe category as the main heading followed by the recipe name in a child heading.
 Underneath is two Bootstrap accordian components which house the ingredients and the cooking instructions respectively.
 The UX theory here is that if the user is using this app while cooking, they can open and close both accordians to suit their need.
-For example, It avoids the user having to scroll down through all of the ingredients to get to the cooking instructions.
+For example, to negate the user having to scroll down through all of the ingredients to get to the cooking instructions.
 They can simply close the ingredients accordian and open only the cooking instructions.
     *   If the recipe was not created by the current user, the remaining content in the card is the cooking time and user name who created the recipe.
 If the recipe was created by the current user, they will have optinon to edit or delete the recipe in button form.
 If the user selects **Delete**, they are presented with a pop up asking them to confirm deletion.
 If they confrim the deletion, the recipe is removed for the Recipes page and is also removed from the mongodb database.
 If the user selects **Edit**, they are brought to the edit recipe page.
     *   Using the Bootstrap grid system three cards will appear on one row for the desktop.
-Two cards on one row for table, and one column for mobile.
+Two cards on one row for tablet, and one column for mobile.

 *   Add Recipe Page

     *   A header with short descriptive text on how to add recipe.
     *   An easy to use form with the following fields:
         1. Recipe category - this is a dropdown option.
 The user can choose from the different recipe categories.
-The categories and manged by an Admin account.
+The categories are manged by an Admin account.
         1. Recipe name - user types recipe name.
         1. Cooking Time - user types cooking time.
         1. Ingredients - user types ingredients.